brian-lamb-software-engineer/expressBuilder/README.md

 - If you want more fine grained control over the gulp tasks, i.e to run them separately, see the following tasks

-  compile-vendors) Rebuilds the vendors only.
-This will rebuild for any recent updated vendor variables, and recompile them.  `$ gulp compile-vendors`.
+  a) `$ gulp compile-vendors` Rebuilds the vendors only.
+This will rebuild for any recent updated vendor variables, and recompile them.  .
 This effectively moves vendors prescribed in the gulp task from your node modules out to `./vendor` for any forther customization then finally inclusion

-  build) Compresses css, and js, builds jade/pug html templates, and lints the js source files into a new build output dir `./www` for serving. `$ gulp build`
+  b) `$ gulp build` Compresses css, and js, builds jade/pug html templates, and lints the js source files into a new build output dir `./www` for serving.

-  develop) The final task, which bootstraps the application by running tests, linting, then starting the server, and its watch.  `$ gulp develop`
+  c) `$ gulp develop` The final task, which bootstraps the application by running tests, linting, then starting the server, and its watch.

-  You can fully tap into, and customize the watch functionality in the gulp `watch` task.
+- You can fully tap into, and customize the watch functionality in the gulp `watch` task.

 **Basic task flow:**